Welcome to Tai Ji Circle’s classes and Workshops

 • We would expect that all our students would treat each other and the teachers with friendliness, respect and politeness at all times.

-• Please arrive on time for class to sign the register
+• Please arrive on time for class to sign in

-• If you come early into a tai chi class, please sign the register and wait quietly, stretching or doing standing practice, but please do not talk loudly to others.
+• If you come early into a tai chi class, please sign the book and wait quietly, stretching or doing standing practice, please do not talk loudly to others.

 • Before or after classes, please do not practice or show other types of martial art as this indicates lack of respect for Shifu Liu.

-• If you are working with a partner in Push Hands or Applications please be extremely careful and do not cause any injury or bruising to your partner, and ONLY practice techniques that Shifu Liu is teaching No push hands/applications classes – September 2020
+• If you are working with a partner in Push Hands or Applications please be extremely careful and do not cause any injury or bruising to your partner, and ONLY practice techniques that Shifu Liu is teaching No contact push hands/applications classes – 2022

 • At the end of class please bow to the teacher to show respect and thanks